Zero Hours and ‘Low Hours’ contracts

 It’s hoped that the requirement on employers to show that these exceptions are met should reduce the potential for employers to exploit these caveats to circumvent the act.
 Workers do not have to accept the guaranteed hours contract.
 If they wish to remain in their previous working arrangement, they can do so without guaranteed hours.

-b) Who qualifies?
+Who qualifies?

 The Bill, therefore, focuses on zero-hours contracts and also qualifying ‘minimum’ hours contracts.
-This means those working over and above the minimum hours in their contracts have a right to a guaranteed rights contract reflecting their actual working pattern over the reference period.
-There is no definition in the Bill of what the qualifies as ‘minimum’ hours contract in terms of hours, this will be subject to consultation and made clear in subsequent regulations.
+This means those working over and above the minimum hours in their contracts have a right to a guaranteed hours contract reflecting their actual working pattern over the reference period.
+There is still no definition in the Bill of what qualifies as ‘minimum’ hours contract in terms of hours, this will be subject to consultation and made clear in subsequent regulations.

 However, it is positive that there is focus on trying to counter avoidance in the Bill.
-The Bill also provides several exceptions to the Right to Guaranteed hours.
+The Bill also provides several exceptions to the Right to Guaranteed Hours.
 These include where a worker has resigned during the reference period, where their assignment has been terminated, and where the assignment has ceased at the end of a fixed term.

-In relation to where they have had their assignment terminated this will only exempt an employer from the requirement to provide a guaranteed hours contract where the employer has acted reasonably in terminating the contract in line with a ‘qualifying reason’, the details of which will be announced under the Regulations.
+In relation to workers who have had their assignment terminated this will only exempt an employer from the requirement to provide a guaranteed hours contract where the employer has acted reasonably in terminating the contract in line with a ‘qualifying reason’, the details of which will be announced under the Regulations.
 It is hoped that in due course this may include provisions to prevent employers from dismissing workers for seeking to rely on their rights under the Bill, but this remains to be seen.

-c) Shifts - right to reasonable notice
+Shifts - right to reasonable notice

 The Bill also sets out provisions that an employer must provide a worker with reasonable notice of when they require them to work and also reasonable notice if they need to cancel, change or rearrange a shift.
 Currently, under zero-hours contracts, there is often no restriction on this, and shifts can be cancelled at short notice with no compensation, leaving workers in financial hardship.
-What constituted reasonable notice is not specified, again this will be clarified in regulations following consultation.
+What constitutes reasonable notice is not specified, again this will be clarified in regulations following consultation.

-The Bill sets out that the worker will have a right to compensation if these provisions are breached.
+The Bill makes clear that the worker will have a right to compensation if these provisions are breached.
 In relation to a breach of the minimum notice period to work this is stated as compensation that is just and equitable.
 However, in relation to cancelled or changed shifts the Bill states that the employer must compensate the worker.

 The Bill states that the amount of compensation will be set by regulations, but will not exceed the financial loss of the worker and therefore will not be punitive.
 In effect, this should mean that employers will no longer be able to cancel the shifts of casual workers on short notice without having to pay, at least, some compensation.

-d) Claims to an employment tribunal
+Claims to an employment tribunal

 What’s not included?